 Lisa 2

-Lisa 2, was released in January 1984 and sold at a discount, for between $3,495 and $5,495.
-To reduce costs, Apple abandoned the twin floppy drives for a single 400k microfloppy (Sony).
-In addition, Lisa 2 was equipped with significantly less memory (0.5 MB) than Lisa 1.
-There were two editions available, one with a 5 MB hard disk (called the 2/5) and another with a 10 MB hard disk (2/10).
+Lisa 2 was released in January 1984 at a significantly reduced price, ranging from $3,495 to $5,495.
+To cut costs, Apple replaced the dual floppy drives with a single 400K Sony microfloppy and reduced memory to 0.5 MB.
+There were two variants: one with a 5 MB hard drive (Lisa 2/5) and another with a 10 MB drive (Lisa 2/10).

-In early 1985, the Lisa 2/10 was rebranded as Macintosh XL, enabling it to reboot into Macintosh mode.
-The next year, in 1986, it was discontinued.
+• In early 1985, the Lisa 2/10 was rebranded as the Macintosh XL, allowing it to boot into Macintosh mode.
+It was discontinued in 1986

-In 1989, Apple disposed of 2,700 unsold units in a landfill in Logan, Utah, for tax relief purposes (an unsold inventory write-off).
+• In 1989, Apple disposed of 2,700 unsold Lisa computers in a landfill in Logan, Utah, as part of an inventory write-off for tax purposes

 Lisa Usage & Notable Applications